 Learn more about meters.

-The feed-in tariff is available to households, community organisations and businesses.
-To be considered for the feed-in tariff, you must:
+The FiT is available to households, community organisations and businesses.
+To be considered for the FiT, you must:

 - have a renewable energy system of less than 100 kilowatts generating capacity in size